leonlinsx/minimal-mistakes/_posts/2019-02-28-Moloch-judger-of-social-credit.md

 3. Slightly more existent than my chess ability but declining every day
 4. Or 5 years too late, if my mom is to be believed
 5. A fantastic TV series if you haven't already watched it btw.
 Start with the second episode if you're new...
 6. Have been guilty of this myself, and I try to avoid it.
 Especially since productivity seems to [drop off a cliff past a certain weekly load](http://ftp.iza.org/dp8129.pdf "study on productivity").
 Caveat I haven't read the full paper.
+Signaling (if going beyond just talking about hours worked) is a large enough topic I want to leave for another post
 7. Am I considered peranakan?
 Are most Singaporeans technically peranakan?
 Hoping someone can answer this